Mortgages for Company Directors Explained

 Ideal Home Loans are passionate about helping self-employed people to find a suitable mortgage.
 Once you have prepared your accounts and considered your options, you can contact them for expert mortgage advice.
 They can offer advice and guidance at every step throughout your company director mortgage application.

 Finding the right mortgage has the potential to prove most difficult for directors of limited companies.
 This is due to the large differences in acceptance criteria and calculation methods between providers.
 For this reason, it’s highly advisable that they seek professional advice from a specialist mortgage broker, prior to application.

-  As well as being able to find the mortgage products that are most suited to your needs, a mortgage adviser can also gauge your chances of acceptance.
+As well as being able to find the company director mortgages that are most suited to your needs, a mortgage adviser can also gauge your chances of acceptance.
 They may also have access to deals that are not readily accessible to everyone.

 Do Deposit Requirements Differ from a Standard Mortgage?

 How much deposit you will need won’t be higher based upon your company director status in isolation.
 Company directors theoretically have access to the same mortgage products as everyone else.
 Your individual circumstances, however, will impact the amount of deposit you require.